 - Two to four-page proposal describing project aims, innovation, approach, research team, budget*, and timeline for pilot and future activities.

-- Be sure to indicate whether the project involves human subjects.
+- Be sure to indicate whether the project involves human subjects (if so, an approved IRB protocol will be required before funds will be released).

 - The proposal should also state whether it is expected that the research will lead to a regular NIH proposal.